Professor Kerrie Unsworth

 Kerrie’s research focuses on how we juggle our goals, tasks and identities and the effect this has on motivation and particular behaviours such as leadership, collaboration and pro-environmental behaviour.
 She has a strong belief in the need for both rigour and relevance.
 As such, although her research is varied in that it includes both qualitative and quantitative methods, it is always in-depth and focused on how it can make a difference to the world.

-• Workplace CSR and pro-environmental behaviour – What can a company do to increase socially-responsible and pro-environmental behaviours in its employees?
+Kerrie's current projects focus on workplace CSR and pro-environmental behaviour: What can a company do to increase socially-responsible and pro-environmental behaviours in its employees?
 What happens when being a good employee means not being as green/socially responsible as you could be?
 How can you have it all?
+How can an organization work towards being both profitable and environmentally sustainable?
+If these tensions, or others, are of interest to you or your organization, please get in contact.

 Research groups and institutes